 TLS was based on SSL and follows the same principles for data security; however, TLS added a number of security measures not previously provided by SSL.

 This is not to say you should go on a hunt for a host that provides TLS certification.
 For one thing, you might have a hard time finding one.

 TLS and SSL are now all but synonymous.
 If you purchase SSL or receive open SSL free through your hosting plan, you are actually receiving an SSL/TLS certificate.

 Do all browsers accept shared SSL?

 SSL covers over 99% of internet users and is supported by all major browsers.
-Provided you’re not using an obscure, homegrown browser or trying to update your website with your Amiga 2500, you should have no problem accessing your shared SSL connection.
+Provided you're not using an obscure, homegrown browser or trying to update your website with your Amiga 2500, you should have no problem accessing shared SSL connections.

 Can I use shared SSL on any platform?

-SSL is the standard system for securing internet connections; as such, it is available on all hosting server platforms, including Linux, Windows, BSD, MacOS, etc. However, shared SSL must be offered by your host, so check with them if you’re considering a shared certificate.
+SSL is the standard system for securing internet connections; as such, it is available on all hosting server platforms, including Windows, MacOS, GNU/Linux, BSD, Android, iOS, and pretty much every other operating system you can think of.
+However, shared SSL must be offered by your host, so check with them if you're considering using it.

 If I have multiple domains through a host, can I use shared SSL for all of them?